 NURS 457-3 Living & Working in a Rural Community

-NURS 458-6 Remote Nursing Certified Practice (This course is not required for the Rural Nursing Certificate Program but is available to RN’s completing the entire Program or those who are seeking certification in remote nursing only.)
+NURS 458-6 Remote Nursing Certified Practice (This course is not required for the Rural Nursing Certificate but is available to RNs completing the entire program or those who are seeking certification in remote nursing only.)

-Applicants must be practicing nurses currently registered with the College of Registered Nurses in BC and must meet the UNBC admission requirements, namely a C grade average (2.0 CGPA or 63 - 66.9%) in their Nursing diploma or degree.
+Applicants must be practicing registered nurses with up-to-date British Columbia College of Nursing Professionals (BCCNP) registration and must meet the UNBC admission requirement of a 2.0 CGPA in their Nursing diploma or degree.

-Applicants also need to send to the UNBC Office of the Registrar, proof of CRNBC registration.
-Upon admission to the Program, applicants will be sent an immunization form that must be completed by a PHN, NP or MD.
+Upon admission to the Program, applicants may be sent an immunization form that must be completed by a PHN, NP, or MD.